markjnkim/es_mod/02-css/content/lesson-5-pretty-css.md

 ![zindex overlap](./assets/lesson-5/1600-z-index.png)

 Um... why are the custom buttons and labels appearing in front?
-As soon as you give an HTML element positioning (relative, absolute, sticky), it becomes affected by the stacking order.
+As soon as you give an HTML element positioning (relative, absolute, sticky), it becomes affected by the **stacking order**.
 Think of HTML elements like pieces of paper that lay on top of each other.
 The header was the first element to receive positioning, so it sat on top.
 Once we gave the form elements positioning, however, those "pieces of paper" were brought to the front and covered up the header.
 Fortunately, with the `z-index` property, we can change this stacking order, or reshuffle the papers.
 Add this declaration to the `header`:

 ```css
 z-index: 999;